 What are the most important user growth metrics for startups?

-Key user growth metrics include activation rates, monthly recurring revenue (MRR) growth, and customer acquisition cost (CAC).
-These metrics give insights into a startup’s growth efficiency and scalability.
+Key user growth metrics for startups include activation rates, monthly recurring revenue (MRR) growth, and customer acquisition cost (CAC).
+These metrics reveal growth efficiency and help evaluate long-term scalability.